Allergy and intolerance

 Most common food intolerances

-There are many different types of food that people can be intolerant to but the most common include milk and lactose (the sugar in milk), gluten, wheat, food preservatives and naturally occurring compounds in foods such as caffeine.
+There are many types of food people can have an intolerance to, the most common include; milk and lactose (the sugar in milk), gluten, wheat, food preservatives and naturally occurring compounds in foods such as caffeine.

 Lactose intolerance is caused by a shortage of the enzyme lactase, which is used to ensure lactose is absorbed properly into the bloodstream from the stomach.

-Food additive intolerance only affects a very small number of children and adults.
-The additives most commonly linked to food intolerance are artificial colours eg tartrazine, sulphites and benzoates (types of preservatives).
+Food additive intolerance only affects a small number of children and adults.
+The additives most commonly linked to food intolerance are artificial colours eg. tartrazine, sulphites and other types of preservatives (benzoates).

-Sulphites have to be declared on all packaged products under the Food Act 2003 (NSW).
-They are preservatives and are commonly found in wine and dried fruit.
-The additive numbers for Sulphites are 220-228 and appear in the ingredient list.
+Sulphites must be declared on all packaged products under the Food Act 2003 (NSW).
+Sulphites are a preservative commonly found in wine and dried fruit.
+The additive numbers for Sulphites are 220-228 which appear in the ingredient list.
 Sulphite reactions cause asthma, rashes, irritable bowel syndrome and headaches in sensitive people.

 Coeliac disease is a disorder of the small bowel caused by an immune reaction to dietary gluten (a protein found in wheat, barley and rye).
 It is not a food allergy but an auto-immune disease.
 In coeliac disease, the lining of the bowel is damaged by the white blood cells of the immune system and not by antibodies (as in food allergic reactions).
 Symptoms include nausea, wind, tiredness, constipation, reduced growth and skin problems.